 · Scientist, Center for Development of Functional Imaging (CDFI) 2006

 · American Society of Anesthesiologists

 · Florida Society of Anesthesiologists

 · Society for Neuroscience

-For a full list of publications, please see PubMed.
+For the most recent list of publications, please see PubMed.

 2014 Frölich MA, Banks C, Brooks A, Sellers A, Swain R, Cooper L. Why do pregnant women die?
 A review of maternal deaths from 1990 to 2010 at the University of Alabama at Birmingham.
 Anesth Analg.
 2014 Nov;119(5):1135-9.